-Exclusions - TAFE Delivered VET HSC Courses
+Externally Delivered VET HSC Courses

-A student should ensure that if he/she is studying a TAFE delivered course do not enrol in other courses (or course components) that are excluded under either Category 1 or Category 2.
+A student should ensure that if he/she is studying an externally delivered course do not enrol in other courses (or course components) that are excluded under either Category 1 or Category 2.
 Exclusions apply to concurrent study during either the Preliminary or HSC study pattern.